The whole concept of a credit card is that you’re borrowing money off your lender. Wondering what happens if the roles are reversed?

 Can I spend more than my credit limit?

-This is another that should be avoided because it can seriously interfere with your credit score and result in penalty fees.
+This is another thing that should be avoided because it can seriously interfere with your credit score and result in penalty fees.

 For starters, to future lenders, it can make you look like you can’t manage money well and this may make them more likely to decline any future credit application.
 After all, they want trustworthy borrowers who’ll stick to the terms of their agreement and do not exceed their credit limit.